Climate Strategies and Risk Management

 (1) Transition Risk:

-The company refers to the IEA WEO 2023 report and sets the future climate environment as "global temperature increase of 1.5°C", and takes "Taiwan 2050 Net Zero Emissions and Strategy" and "Climate Change Response Act" into scenario considerations and assessment.
+The Company refers to the IEA WEO 2023 report and sets the future climate environment as "global temperature increase of 1.5°C", and takes "Taiwan 2050 Net Zero Emissions and Strategy" and "Climate Change Response Act" into scenario considerations and assessment.
 The possible impact of each risk event under future climate scenarios.

 (2) Physical Risk: